motroy/LR-seq-data-db/notes/prompts.md

 >  * Build the Svelte app using npm run build.
 This will create a dist directory.
 >  * Configure Git to commit and push on behalf of an action.
 >  * Commit and push the newly generated public/dashboard_data.json file back to the main branch if it has changed.
->  * Use the actions/deploy-pages@v4 action to deploy the contents of the dist directory to GitHub Pages."
+>  * Use the actions/deploy-pages@v4 action to deploy the contents of the dist directory to GitHub Pages.

 ## 5. Documentation
 The final prompt creates the user-facing documentation for the project.
 ### Prompt 5:
-> "Generate a comprehensive README.md file for this GitHub project.
+> Generate a comprehensive README.md file for this GitHub project.
 The file must include the following sections:
 >  * Project Title and Description: A brief overview of the interactive dashboard.
 >  * Live Demo: A placeholder link to the GitHub Pages URL.
 >  * Features: A bulleted list of features (e.g., SRA/ENA data, interactive charts, filtering, automated updates).
 >  * How It Works: A short explanation of the data pipeline (GitHub Action -> Python Script -> JSON -> Svelte Dashboard).
->  * Local Development: Step-by-step instructions on how to clone the repository, install dependencies (npm install and pip install), and run the development server locally (npm run dev)."
+>  * Local Development: Step-by-step instructions on how to clone the repository, install dependencies (npm install and pip install), and run the development server locally (npm run dev).
->